Ages 5 and under are free.

 Discounted rates for residents with a valid photo ID.

 The Queen Elizabeth II Botanic Park was opened by Queen Elizabeth herself in 1994 and is Cayman’s only botanical garden.
-The 65-acre park is dedicated to preserving local flora and fauna and is famous for its Cayman Blue Iguana programme, which is the only place in Grand Cayman where you will find these magnificent endangered creatures.
+The 65-acre park is dedicated to preserving local flora and fauna and is famous for its Blue Iguana Conservation Facility, which is the only place in Grand Cayman where you will find the Blue Iguana, a magnificent endangered creature.

 The Botanic Park is split into several areas for you to explore by yourself or you can take a guided tour which is held on Tuesday or Thursday at 2pm.
 Tours last approximately 2 hours.